HRI-EU/ProMis/README.md

 ## Documentation

 To build the documentation, ensure a full installation with the respective dependencies by running `pip install ".[doc]"`.
-Then, using the following commands trigger Sphinx to create the documentation.
+Then, using the following commands, trigger Sphinx to create the documentation.

 ```bash
 cd doc
 make html
 ```

-To view the documentation, open the file `ProMis/doc/build/html/index.html` with the browser of your choice.
+To view the documentation, open the file `ProMis/doc/build/html/index.html` using the browser of your choice.

 ## Quality Assurance